 Prioritizing safety is of paramount importance when working with any finishing product.

-Adequate safety precautions include ensuring proper ventilation in the workspace, wearing appropriate personal protective equipment (PPE) such as gloves and safety glasses, and maintaining a keen awareness of potential hazards associated with the product.
+Whenever I work with it, I make sure there’s proper ventilation in the room, and I never skip on personal protective equipment (PPE) like gloves and safety glasses.
+Maintaining a keen awareness of potential hazards associated with the product is a must.

 Ventilation and Proper Storage of Linseed Oil-Soaked Materials